Oops spent a little too much? Shop smarter and earn cash back when you spend online.

 It's not all about spending

 It goes without saying that the more you spend, the more you can earn from cashback sites, but it's all about spending.
 Both the main sites have freebies section where you'll find retailers offering you cash to for free.
-These often include things like signing up for free trials (See out guide on getting paid to check your credit history), getting an insurance quotation, or ordering a free sim card.
+These often include things like signing up for free trials (See our guide on getting paid to check your credit history), getting an insurance quotation, or ordering a free sim card.

 The amounts aren't huge, but it can be a nice little bonus for using services you might have been considering anyway.
-Happy shopping.